Glue Ear

 Treatment options will depend on the degree and impact of the hearing loss and not all children need treatment.

 The Otovent device is a balloon that is inflated by blowing through one nostril and this in turn attempts to open the eustachian tube with positive pressure.
-This can be challenging for younger children and is generally only possible in children >4 years.
+This can be challenging for younger children and generally only possible in children >4 years.

 The use of long term antibiotics and nasal steroids has not been shown to be effective and is not recommended